thechef3179/ml-model-inference/README.md

 ---

 ## 📁 Project Structure
-* `app.py`: The entry point containing the FastAPI routes and NiceGUI dashboard logic.
+* `main.py`: The entry point containing the FastAPI routes and NiceGUI dashboard logic.
 * `core.py`: The core engine containing model wrappers, the loader factory, and global state management.
+* `/logs/`: Stores logs.
 * `/models/`: Permanent storage for saved models.
 * `/temp_models/`: Temporary staging area for uploaded files.

 ## ⚠️ Security & Production Notes
 * **Token Security:** In production, always use a long, complex string via environment variables.
-Never hardcode secrets in `app.py`.
+Never hardcode secrets in `main.py`.
 * **Scaling:** This application is designed as a single-process "Control Center."
 For massive scale (thousands of requests per second), consider separating the NiceGUI management tool from a dedicated FastAPI cluster.